Image: Linked In Lauren Tiffin

-1. Small Business - Established by North American Industry Classification (NAICS) Code for all categories of government business (Please download the "SBA Small Business Size Standards" at the "Box Net" Cubicle on the left margin of this web site for further information).
+1. Small Business - Established by North American Industry Classification (NAICS) Code for all categories of government business (Please download the "SBA Small Business Size Standards" at the "Box Net" Cubicle on the right margin of this web site for further information).
 Every federal procurement has a NAICS Code assigned to it and is registered on the below web site if it exceeds $25k:

-2. Minority Business Enterprise (MBE) - Self-Certifying at CCR and a good interim designation while an 8(a) application is in process for minority-owned companies
+2. Minority Business Enterprise (MBE) - A good interim designation while an 8(a) application is in process for minority-owned companies:

 3. Woman-Owned Business - Applicable to Women-Owned Businesses only:

-5. Disabled Veteran-Owned Business - Applicable to Disabled Veteran-Owned Businesses only
+5. Service Disabled Veteran-Owned Business - Applicable to Service Disabled Veteran-Owned Businesses only

 6. Small/Disadvantaged Business SBA 8(a) Program - Requires 2 years in business and a lengthy application process with the SBA at the following web site: